 1999-2004 - Research Fellow and Project Manager on AHRB-funded research project Population Displacement, State-building and Social Identity in the Former Russian Empire, 1918-1930, University of Manchester (Director: P. Gatrell).

-For more details on both these projects, please see the website here (opens in new window: please note, the site is scheduled to be redesigned and updated).
+For more details on both these projects, please see the website here (opens in new window: please note, the site is now archived).

 1997-2001 - ESRC-funded PhD studentship.
 Thesis title: 'Soviet Karelia, 1920-1937.
 A Study of Space and Power in Stalinist Russia' (Supervisors: Prof. R.W.
 Davies, Dr. E.A.
 Rees).